Diplo: Major Lazer

 On February 8, 2015, during the Grammy Award ceremony, Diplo revealed details of the third Major Lazer album.
 He confirmed that the album would incorporate artists such as Ariana Grande, Ellie Goulding and Pusha T. It is called Peace Is the Mission.
 The first single, "Lean On", is a collaboration with French producer DJ Snake and features vocals from Danish recording artist MØ.
 The second single, "Powerful", featuring Ellie Goulding and Tarrus Riley, was released simultaneously with the album on June 1, 2015.

 On November 11, 2015, "Lean On" became Spotify's Most Streamed Song of All Time with over 800 million streams to date.
 Along with the streaming title, the official video for "Lean On" became one of the most viewed videos on YouTube.
 As of October 2024, it has more than 3.6 billion views.
 Along with the streaming and viewing milestones, "Lean On" would also go on to achieve double platinum status.

 On July 22, 2016, the group released the single "Cold Water", a collaboration with Canadian artist Justin Bieber and Danish singer MØ.
-The track has already reached over 200 million streams on Spotify, and achieved international commercial success, reaching number one in multiple countries.
+As of the track has reached over 200 million streams on Spotify, and achieved international commercial success, reaching number one in multiple countries.
 On November 29, 2016, Major Lazer and Bad Royale released "My Number", a track that samples "54-46 That's My Number" which Pitchfork describes as, "a genre-defining classic from legendary ska/reggae group Toots and the Maytals."
 This release contained newly recorded vocals from frontman Toots Hibbert specifically designed for Major Lazer, which changed the original lyrics to incorporate the group into the song while keeping the original melody.
 Their fifth studio album, Music Is the Weapon, features collaborations with Alessia Cara, French Montana, Anitta, Khalid, Skip Marley, Marcus Mumford, J Balvin, El Alfa, Mr Eazi and Nicki Minaj.